 Symptoms of excessive sweating

-Excessive perspiration, also called hyperhidrosis, is a condition in which the body produces more sweat than necessary to regulate temperature without an underlying condition.
+Excessive perspiration, also known as hyperhidrosis, is a condition in which the body produces more sweat than necessary to regulate temperature without an underlying condition.
 Here are some symptoms and characteristics of excessive sweating:

-Soaked clothing: You regularly have wet spots on your clothes for no apparent reason, especially around your armpits, but it can also occur on other parts of your body.
+Soaked clothing: You frequently have wet spots on your clothing for no apparent reason, especially around your armpits, but it can also occur on other parts of your body.

 Wet palms and soles of feet: This can cause discomfort in everyday life, such as when giving a handshake or wearing certain shoes.